Daniela Silivaș: Post-Olympics

 Despite a serious knee injury in 1989, Silivaș successfully defended her floor exercise title at the European Championships and won three additional medals.
 In the all-around, she placed second to Svetlana Boguinskaya.
 Still injured, she went to the 1989 World Championships, where she placed 12th in the all-around after falling from the balance beam.
 In event finals, however, she captured three more gold medals on the bars, beam, and floor.

 After several more competitions in 1989, Silivaș underwent surgery on her knee.
 She intended to start training again afterwards, but the National Training Center at Deva was closed during the Romanian Revolution of 1989, putting an early end to her career.

 Life after gymnastics

 Silivaș retired from gymnastics in 1991 and moved to the United States, settling in Atlanta.
 In 2002, she was inducted into the International Gymnastics Hall of Fame; she still holds the record as the youngest gymnast to receive this honor.

-Silivaș works full-time as a gymnastics coach at Jump start Gymnastics in Sandy Springs, Georgia.
+Silivaș works full-time as a gymnastics coach at Jump Start Gymnasium in Sandy Springs, Georgia.
 In May 2003, she married Scott Harper, a sports management graduate living in the Atlanta area.
 The couple have three children: two sons, Jadan Scott (born 8 April 2004) and Rylan Bryce Harper (born October 2009), and a daughter, Ava Luciana (born 8 November 2005).
 They live in Marietta, Georgia.